HiPerCoRe/KTT/documentation/ktt_api.md

 Inheriting class must provide implementation for this method.
 Provided argument is an id of currently tuned kernel.
 In the simplest case, this method only calls `runKernel()` method with provided kernel id as its first argument.
 This method can also call any other methods available in base TuningManipulator class.
+Total execution duration is calculated from two components.
+First component is the sum of execution times of all kernel launches inside this method.
+Second component is the execution time of the method itself, minus the execution times of kernel launches.
+Note that initial buffer transfer times are not included in the total duration (same as in the case of kernel tuning without manipulator).
+Other buffer update and retrieval times are included in the second component.

 * `TunerFlag enableArgumentPreload() const`:
 Inheriting class can override this method if needed.